hnguyen0428/style_checker/README.md

 - Check for tabs (style guide uses spaces for C files)
 - Will not automatically check for file/function headers but can print them out for manual checking.
+- Spacings for if/else/etc...
+  - For example, there should be space between if and condition in if (condition)
+  - Curly brace on the same line. e.g.: if (condition) {
+  - Checks if if/else has curly braces even for one liner
+  - And some more...

 ### Usage